top of page

 High Altitude

 With vineyards planted high on Spain’s central plateau, Ribera del Duero benefits from intense sunlight and cool nights.
-This slow ripening produces wines with both power and elegance.

 • Vineyards at 720–1,100 metres above sea level